Merzasphor/MWSE/docs/source/lua/guide/development-workflows.rst

 2. Start Morrowind and complete testing as needed.
 3. Close Morrowind.

+Most MWSE developers prefer to use `Visual Studio Code`_ with the LuaCoderAssist extension installed as their preferred code editor.
+This provides syntax highlighting and auto-completion for Lua scripts.
+Part of the *Advanced Development Workflow* section describes how to install this program.

-This workflow has some drawbacks.
+.. warning:: This workflow has some drawbacks.
 If you develop your mods directly in your Morrowind-Dev install, you have to be aware of other mod installations to prevent conflicts during testing.

 Advanced Development Workflow
 --------------------------------------------------------